mlopsomari/end-to-end-mlops-system/README.md

 Orchestration: Metaflow

-The system has been designed run entirely in the cloud utilising AWS services as illustrated in the above diagram.
+The system has been designed to run entirely in the cloud utilising AWS services as illustrated in the above diagram.

 ## Training Pipeline